 All required qualifications must be documented on application materials.

-BA/BS in communications, research, health, or related field, OR a combination of related education and work experience to equal four years.
+BA/BS in finance, accounting, business, research or a related field, or a combination of related education and work experience to equal four (4) years.

 Experience with grants or research support.